vuhoangha/omni-stream/README.md

 - `startId`
   > Starting index from which the queue will be read.
 If set to `-1`, the reading will begin from the start of the queue.

+- `queueWaitStrategy`
+  > The wait strategy used for listening to new items written to the queue.
+OmniWaitStrategy optimizes performance by reducing CPU usage while waiting.
+  > Default: `OmniWaitStrategy.YIELD`

+- `enableBindingCore`
+  > Allows the entire Collector process to run on a dedicated CPU core.
+  > Default: `false`

+- `cpu`
+  > Specifies the logical processor for the entire Collector process:
+  > - `Constance.CPU_TYPE.ANY`: Runs on any available logical processor, prioritizing isolated ones if available.
+  > - `Constance.CPU_TYPE.NONE`: Runs on multiple logical processors as managed by the operating system.
+  > - `>= 0`: Runs on specifies the logical processor.
+  > Default: `Constance.CPU_TYPE.ANY`

+- `enableZRouterBindingCore`
+  > Allows the ZeroMQ Router to run on a dedicated CPU core.
+  > Default: `false`

+- `zRouterCpu`
+  > Specifies the logical processor for the ZeroMQ Router:
+  > - `Constance.CPU_TYPE.ANY`: Runs on any available logical processor, prioritizing isolated ones if available.
+  > - `Constance.CPU_TYPE.NONE`: Runs on multiple logical processors as managed by the operating system.
+  > - `>= 0`: Runs on specifies the logical processor.
+  > Default: `Constance.CPU_TYPE.NONE`

+- `enableQueueBindingCore`
+  > Allows the Queue Listener to run on a dedicated CPU core.
+  > Default: `false`

+- `queueCpu`
+  > Specifies the logical processor for the Queue Listener:
+  > - `Constance.CPU_TYPE.ANY`: Runs on any available logical processor, prioritizing isolated ones if available.
+  > - `Constance.CPU_TYPE.NONE`: Runs on multiple logical processors as managed by the operating system.
+  > - `>= 0`: Runs on specifies the logical processor.
+  > Default: `Constance.CPU_TYPE.NONE`

 ##### Snipper Config
 - `collectorIP *`